Need a Login?

 It is a common misperception that college stores make a large profit on textbooks.
 For new textbooks, college stores typically obtain the books they sell directly from publishers.
 Publishers establish the amount they charge college stores for each title.
 College stores then establish a retail price (the amount a student pays for the textbook).
 The difference between what the college store pays for the textbook and the amount they charge the student is called the gross margin.
 This gross margin is used to cover the personnel costs, the cost of freight, and other costs related to operating the store (utilities, rent, etc.) The average gross margin on new textbooks is currently 21.1%, according to NACS’ 2013 College Store Industry Financial Report.
 This margin has remained relatively constant since 1989.

 After expenses have been paid, a college store makes less than 4 cents on every dollar’s worth of new textbooks sold.
 In most cases, the money that is made goes back to the institution and into student programs, such as financial aid, to help defray other costs of higher education.

 In the case of used textbooks, the gross margin is higher because they require more handling and incur more operating expenses.
 They also present a higher risk to the store, because of the chance that a new edition of the textbook may make them obsolete.

 It’s important to remember that college stores are not traditional retailers.
 They are unique in that they do not select the bulk of their inventory (textbooks); rather they procure the materials faculty select as appropriate for their classes.
 Also, because college stores are service driven, they attempt to provide the lowest possible prices for students as opposed to trying to make the largest profit.

-In spite of the attention paid to online sales of books and course materials, a 2010 Student Watch™ report found that students reported purchasing 59% of their required course materials either at the college store or through the college store’s web site.
+The latest research from Student Watch™ fall 2013 indicates students purchase 47% of their required course materials either at the college store or through the college store’s web site.